 Informed written consent will be obtained for participation in the trial.
+Where the participant is not seen 'in person' by the recruiter at the point of consent and cannot give their consent by signing or marking a document, for example if they are giving consent over the phone, then their consent will be given orally to the recruiter in the presence of at least one witness and recorded in writing.
+The participant will receive a copy of the completed consent form in person, by email or in the post.
 The right to refuse participation without giving reasons will be respected.
-Participants will remain free to withdraw at any time from the intervention without giving reasons.
-If a participant withdraws consent from further study participation their data will remain on file to be included in the final study analysis unless the participant specifically requests to withdraw their information.
+Participants will remain free to discontinue Pregnancy Circles care and transfer to standard care, at any time without giving reasons, and can remain 'active' trial participants.
+If a participant withdraws consent from further study participation their data, up to the point of withdrawal, will remain on file to be included in the final study analysis unless the participant specifically requests to withdraw their information.
 If they request that their data be withdrawn it will not be included in the analysis and all direct identifiers will be destroyed.

-10. DATA HANDLING AND RECORD KEEPING
+11. DATA HANDLING AND RECORD KEEPING